 The knowledge base is usually referred to as the data stored in the system.
 It can also be associated with the software utilized to author and present that data.
-This is also the end-product of collecting and handling all data in a useful form, with a process called knowledge management.
+This is also the end product of collecting and handling all data in a helpful form, which is called knowledge management.

-Basically, you would apply knowledge management procedures to gather data and use software to produce, handle, and deliver that data to your readers.
-Knowledge bases can be achieved at internal and external audiences and can serve multiple purposes.
+You would apply knowledge management procedures to gather data and use software to produce, handle, and deliver that data to your readers.
+Knowledge bases can be achieved at internal and external audiences and serve multiple purposes.

 However, with the advent of computers, more and more companies started going through digital transformation.
-This is an excellent way of improving their offered products or services and decrease costs.
+This is an excellent way to improve their offered products or services and decrease costs.

-Studies have shown that there is an adoption of digital transformation as 89% of companies have adopted an online-first e-commerce strategy.
+Studies have shown adoption of digital transformation, as 89% of companies have adopted an online-first e-commerce strategy.

-Experts claimed that digital transformation is the ultimate key to business success.
-This can be attained via business-wide alignment, adoption of the top edge technologies, and design thinking.
+Experts claim that digital transformation is the ultimate key to business success.
+This can be attained via business-wide alignment, adoption of the leading-edge technologies, and design thinking.

-Through this, companies can level up their schemes from a traditional knowledge base.
+Through this, companies can leverage their schemes from a traditional knowledge base.

 Internal Knowledge Base Explained

-Internal knowledge base refers to a digital library of processes and systems for your organizations.
-It’s a place to organize, store, as well as mete out information.
-It is designed for internal usage, opposite to clients’ external experiencing knowledge base.
+Internal knowledge base refers to your organization’s digital library of processes and systems.
+It’s a place to organize, store, as well as mete information.
+It is designed for internal usage, opposite clients’ external experience knowledge base.